12 City Center

 Thimi grew up in Westbrook, Maine.
 He received his bachelors degree with distinction from the University of Maine in 1976 and a Masters in Public Administration from the Michigan State University in 1978.
 A graduate of the American University’s Washington College of Law, he is licensed to practice law in Maine and the District of Columbia, before the United States Court of Appeals for the First Circuit and the United States District Courts for Maine and the District of Columbia.
 He also serves on the Advisory Committee on the Maine Rules of Criminal Procedure.

-Thimi has actively served charitable and non-profit causes.
-He currently serves on the Board of Directors of the Mercy Health System of Maine and the Mercy Hospital Board of Trustees.
-He has previously served on the Board of Directors of VNA Home Health Care and the Tate House Museum.
+Thimi has actively supported charitable and non-profit causes, including service on the Board of Director of the Mercy Health System of Maine and the Mercy Hospital Board of Trustees, the Board of Directors of VNA Home Health Care and the Board of Directors of the Tate House Museum.
 Thimi enjoys coaching football during the fall and is an avid outdoorsman.
 He lives in Scarborough, Maine with his wife, Yvonne Bonney Mina, and their two sons.